 Types of Direct Loans.
-The Federal Direct Loan Program offers three types of loans:

-Subsidized Stafford Loans, Unsubsidized Stafford Loans, and PLUS Loans.
+The Federal Direct Loan Program offers three types of loans: Subsidized Stafford Loans, Unsubsidized Stafford Loans, and PLUS Loans.

 - Subsidized Stafford Loans.
-Subsidized Stafford loans are for students with demonstrated financial need as determined by federal regulations.
-No interest is charged while a student is in school at least half-time (12 hours of classes per week minimum), during the grace period, and during deferment periods. - Unsubsidized Stafford Loans. - Unsubsidized Stafford loans are not based on financial need.
-Interest is charged while the student is in school and during the grace period.
+Subsidized Stafford loans are for students with demonstrated financial need as determined by federal regulations through the FAFSA application process.
+Due to an interest subsidy, no interest is assessed to the loan while a student is attending at least half-time (12 hours of classes per week minimum), during the grace period, and during deferment periods. - Unsubsidized Stafford Loans.
+Unsubsidized Stafford loans are not based on financial need.
+Interest is assessed on the loan amount while the student is in school, once the loan is fully disbursed.
+Unpaid interest on unsubsidized loans is capitalized once the student's grace period has ceased.
 Students may elect to either pay the interest but not the principal while in school or postpone paying interest while in school and add it to the principal of the loan.

-The amount cannot exceed the federal annual limit for combined subsidized and unsubsidized loans. - PLUS Loans.
-PLUS Loans are unsubsidized loans designed for parents to help pay for their dependent student's education.
+• Direct PLUS Loans.
+Parent Plus Loans are unsubsidized loans designed for parents to help pay for their dependent student's education.
 The PLUS loan is a credit-based loan that may be borrowed per academic year.
 The maximum amount of a PLUS loan is determined by subtracting the student's packaged aid from all sources from the cost of attendance as determined by the school.
 Interest begins accruing with the first disbursement of funds.
-Repayment also begins immediately and the first payment is due sixty days after the first disbursement of loan funds.
+Repayment also begins immediately, and the first payment is due sixty days after the first disbursement of loan funds.
 Parents, as borrowers, may be able to defer payments if indicated at the time of the PLUS application submission.
-This information is available once you have been assigned a servicer.
+Applications are submitted electronically through the parent's log in on studentaid.gov.